primercuervo/Documentation_test/tutorfpga07.rst

 Verilog - Tasks and Functions
 #############################

 Tasks and functions are used to reduce code repetition.
-If your in your project you need to do something many times it is better to use a task or a function that will reduce code writing and it will be more readable.
+If in your project you need to do something many times it is better to use a task or a function that will reduce code writing and it will be more readable.

 Task
 ====

 Tasks are subroutines that can be called anytime in the module they are defined, but it is possible to define them in a different file and include the file in the module.
+Some charachteristics of tasks are:

-Task can include time delays, functions can't.
-Tasks can have any number of inputs and outputs, functions can have only one output.
-If a variable is declared within the task it is local to the task and can't be used outside the task.
-Tasks can drive global variables if no local variable are declared.
-Tasks are called with statements and cannot be used in a expression, functions can be used in a expression.
+- Task can include time delays, functions can't.
+- Tasks can have any number of inputs and outputs, functions can have only one output.
+- If a variable is declared within the task it is local to the task and can't be used outside the task.
+- Tasks can drive global variables if no local variables are declared.
+- Tasks are called with statements and cannot be used in a expression, functions can be used in a expression.

 Task example:

 .. code-block:: Verilog